mfaria-p/MatPropNet/README.md

 ## **Overview**

-MatPropNet is a machine learning framework designed for predicting various properties of materials using neural networks.
+MatPropNet is a machine learning framework designed for predicting various properties of materials, more concretly zeolites, using neural networks.
 Built with **TensorFlow** and **Keras**, it supports **cross-validation**, **hyperparameter tuning**, and **model evaluation**.
 The framework's modular structure allows easy customization and experimentation through configuration files.

+The datasets used in this framework were sourced from my [Web Scraping project](https://github.com/mfaria-p/Webscrapping_zeolites.git) on zeolites conducted as part of an Introduction and Initiation Research Internship at the Laboratory of Separation and Reaction Processes - Laboratory of Catalysis and Materials (LSRE-LCM).
+This project created a comprehensive database based on data from the [International Zeolite Association (IZA)](https://www.iza-structure.org/databases/), capturing key properties of 251 zeolites, including unit cell shapes, framework density, ring sizes, channel dimensions, and more.
+I used the composite building units of the zeolites to generate the fingerprints, which were given as input for the neural network.

 ---